Several fitness functions and entanglement gates in quantum kernel generation: Introduction

 The results of this paper indicate that various separability indexes can be used to help assessing the construct efficient quantum circuits for achieving high accuracy.
 Currently, the documentations for quantum kernels at https://qiskit.org/ do not provide a guide for how these parameters should be chosen.
 For example, the entanglement parameter of ZZFeatureMap has three options: linear, full and circular.
 The results of this paper can be used to help choosing these parameters based on analysis of data.

-Key new contributions of this paper are 1) designing three fitness functions for a genetic algorithms to demonstrate that the entanglement gates are needed to achieve high prediction accuracy, which improves/complements the result in \cite{ARG21,CC2022}.
-2) experimentally demonstrate that the correlation between separability indexes of data and the number of entanglement gates, which provides a useful guide for the use of the relevant packages in https://qiskit.org/ \cite{ALE19}.
+Key new contributions of this paper are 1) using three fitness functions for a genetic algorithm to show that the optimal quantum circuits for the quantum kernel map incorporates a proportional number of entanglement gates, which complements the result in \cite{ARG21,CC2022}; 2) experimentally demonstrating that the separability indexes of data could be used to estimate the number of entanglement gates based on analysis of data.